Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers

-\acks{This research was supported by National Key Research and Development Program of China (NO. 2024YFE0203200), National Natural Science Foundation of China (No.62476277), CCF-ALIMAMA TECH Kangaroo Fund (No.CCF-ALIMAMA OF 2024008), and Huawei-Renmin University joint program on Information Retrieval.
-We also acknowledge the support provided by the fund for building worldclass universities (disciplines) of Renmin University of China and by the funds from Beijing Key Laboratory of Big Data Management and Analysis Methods, Gaoling School of Artificial Intelligence, Renmin University of China, from Engineering Research Center of Next-Generation Intelligent Search and Recommendation, Ministry of Education, from Intelligent Social Governance Interdisciplinary Platform, Major Innovation \& Planning Interdisciplinary Platform for the ``DoubleFirst Class'' Initiative, Renmin University of China, from Public Policy and Decision-making Research Lab of Renmin University of China, and from Public Computing Cloud, Renmin University of China.}
+This research was supported in part by Beijing Natural Science Foundation under Grant Z250001, in part by National Key Research and Development Program of China under Grant 92570203 and Grant 2024YFE0203200, in part by National Natural Science Foundation of China under Grant 62476277, in part by CCF-ALIMAMA TECH Kangaroo Fund under Grant CCF-ALIMAMA OF 2024008, in part by Huawei-Renmin University joint program on Information Retrieval, in part by the fund for building worldclass universities (disciplines) of Renmin University of China, in part by the funds from Beijing Key Laboratory of Big Data Management and Analysis Methods, Gaoling School of Artificial Intelligence, Renmin University of China, in part by the Engineering Research Center of Next-Generation Intelligent Search and Recommendation, in part by the Ministry of Education, from Intelligent Social Governance Interdisciplinary Platform, in part by the Major Innovation \& Planning Interdisciplinary Platform for the ``DoubleFirst Class'' Initiative, in part by Renmin University of China, in part by the Public Policy and Decision-making Research Lab of Renmin University of China, and in part by the Public Computing Cloud of Renmin University of China.